 National Museum of Mali

-The National Museum of Malí (French: Musée national du Mali) is an archaeological and anthropological museum of African art is located in Bamako, the capital of Mali.
-It presents permanent and temporary exhibits on the history of Mali, as well as the musical instruments, dress, and ritual objects associated with Mali's various ethnic groups.
-Concrete models of several important cultural landmarks, such as the mosques of Djenné and Timbuktu are displayed outside on the grounds of the museum.
+Located in Bamako, the capital city of Mali, the National Museum of Mali (French: Musée national du Mali) is a leading archaeological and anthropological museum specializing in African art.
+The museum offers both permanent and temporary exhibitions that showcase the rich history of Mali, including musical instruments, traditional clothing, and ritual objects from the country's diverse ethnic groups.
+The museum grounds also house concrete replicas of important cultural landmarks, such as the renowned mosques of Djenné and Timbuktu.

-The Museum of African Art began under French colonial rule as the Sudanese Museum, part of the Institut Français d’Afrique Noire (IFAN) under Théodore Monod.
-It was opened on February 14, 1953, under the direction of Ukrainian archaeologist Y. Shumowskyi.
-Archaeologist Y. Shumovskyi had worked in the museum for nine years, gathering a significant portion (nearly 3000) of the holdings.
+The inception of this Museum of African Art traces back to the period of French colonial rule, when it was established as the Sudanese Museum.
+This museum was a part of the Institut Français d’Afrique Noire (IFAN) under the supervision of Théodore Monod.
+The museum officially opened its doors on February 14, 1953, under the directorship of Ukrainian archaeologist Y. Shumowskyi.
+Shumowskyi devoted nine years to the museum, during which he assembled a significant portion of the museum's holdings, nearly 3000 items.

-On March 30, 1956, the National Museum of African Art moved into a new cemented structure, created by architect Jean-Loup Pivin from traditional Malian designs.
-Since the 1996 election of former archaeologist Alpha Oumar Konaré to Mali's presidency, the museum's funding has increased considerably, leaving it among the best in West Africa.
+On March 30, 1956, the National Museum of African Art relocated to a new, concrete edifice, crafted by architect Jean-Loup Pivin in accordance with traditional Malian designs.
+Following the 1996 election of former archaeologist Alpha Oumar Konaré as Mali's president, the museum's funding saw substantial improvement, raising its status to one of the finest in West Africa.

 Location